kotest/kotest-extensions-testcontainers/README.md

 * Deprecated older extensions and introduced `JdbcDatabaseContainerExtension` and `ContainerExtension` extensions
 * Deprecated Kafka extensions in favour of the `kotest-extensions-testcontainers-kafka` module
+* Added `DockerComposeContainerExtension` for executing test containers from docker compose files.
 * Added `kotest-extensions-testcontainers-elastic` and `kotest-extensions-testcontainers-localstack`
 * Deprecated per-test lifecycle modes
 * Deprecated custom SQL runner in favour of Flyway or another widely used db migration framework.